COVID-19 Program Modifications

 Room and Board

-All apartments will be paid for in full by AKP, and the daily food stipend will be increased to cover the free breakfast and dinner previously provided in the homestay housing model.
+During the 2023-2024 academic year, AKP will do its best to place all students in a homestay.
+However, due to lingering effects from the pandemic, AKP may not be able to provide homestays for everyone.
+Should this be the case, AKP will house some students in apartments.
+These apartments will be paid for in full by AKP, and the daily food stipend will be increased to cover the free breakfast and dinner previously provided in the homestay housing model.
 Cleaning supplies for the students’ apartments will also be provided by AKP at no cost.

 Day-to-Day Life

-Other precautions designated by AKP’s host institution, Doshisha University, include providing hand sanitizer at the entrance of all buildings and keeping doors and windows open to increase ventilation.
+Precautions designated by AKP’s host institution, Doshisha University, include providing hand sanitizer at the entrance of all buildings and keeping doors and windows open to increase ventilation.

 Finances